-The History of Envision
+The Envision Story

-Working out of a basement on Hope Street in Providence, with an "office" that sat beside a hot water heater, Todd rapidly discovered that he needed help.
-While Todd had the vision, he needed to surround himself with people that could organize and execute.
+Working out of a basement on Hope Street in Providence (with an "office" that sat beside a hot water heater), Todd quickly discovered that there was a demand for technology consulting services.
+He also discovered that to meet that demand, he needed some help.
 Enter Brent Ouellette, Envision’s first hire and an integral part of the success that Envision has enjoyed.

 A Best Place to Work